+I am a Chinese-Canadian writer and designer based out of Toronto.
 My work sits at the intersections of storytelling, technology, and social justice.
 I explore themes around digital security, my Chinese identity, growing up, and grief.
 My work has appeared in GUTS, Ricepaper Magazine, the Globe and Mail, Shameless Magazine, Briarpatch, and Looseleaf.
 I co-founded Intersectional Analyst, a blog exploring social issues through data visualization.

-I was formerly on the staff team for OpenCon and coordinated digital literacy programming for teen girls with Canada Learning Code.
+I am currently a member of the Digital Justice Lab advisory group and the 2019 RightsCon Program Committee.
+I formerly led communications at Powered by Data, was a staff organizer for OpenCon, and coordinated digital literacy programming for teen girls with Canada Learning Code.
 In 2015-2016, I was a social innovation Studio [Y] Fellow at the MaRS Discovery District.
 I have a MSc in Psychology, Neuroscience and Behaviour.

 Get in touch at: lorrainechuen(at)gmail.com